Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Introduction

-An extensive set of experiments, covering indoor and outdoor scenarios, each investigated under \textsc{Pin2Pan} and \textsc{Syn2Real} paradigms, demonstrates the superiority of the proposed distortion-aware architecture.
-Trans4PASS+ attains state-of-the-art performances on four domain adaptive panoramic semantic segmentation benchmarks.
-On the indoor Stanford2D3D dataset~\cite{stanford2d3d}, our unsupervised model even outperforms the fully-supervised state-of-the-arts.
-On the indoor synthetic Structured3D dataset~\cite{structured3d}, our \textsc{Syn2Real}-adapted model surpasses the model trained using extra $1,400$ target data.
-On the outdoor DensePASS dataset~\cite{densepass}, our Trans4PASS+ model obtains $50.23\%$ in mIoU with a $+11.21\%$ gain over the baseline source-only model without adaptation, and our Pin2Pan-adapted model obtains $57.23\%$ in mIoU with a $+15.24\%$ boost over the previous best method~\cite{p2pda_trans}.
+{Extensive experiments -- both indoor and outdoor scenarios and each investigated under \textsc{Pin2Pan} and \textsc{Syn2Real} paradigms -- demonstrate the superiority of the proposed distortion-aware architecture.} {Our new Trans4PASS+ model with the MPA strategy attains state-of-the-art performances on four panoramic segmentation benchmarks.} {On the Stanford2D3D dataset~\cite{stanford2d3d}, our unsupervised model outperforms the fully-supervised methods for the first time.
+On the Structured3D dataset~\cite{structured3d}, our \textsc{Syn2Real}-adapted model surpasses the model trained with extra $1,400$ annotated data.} {On the DensePASS dataset~\cite{densepass}, our source-only model obtains $49.94\%$ in mIoU with a ${+}10.92\%$ gain over the baseline, and our \textsc{Pin2Pan}-adapted model obtains $59.43\%$ in mIoU with a ${+}17.44\%$ boost over the previous best method~\cite{p2pda_trans}.}